reevelau-emsd/ubuntu_proxy_toggle/README.md

-# WSL Auto Proxy Configuration Script
+# Ubuntu Proxy Toggle Configuration Script

 This repository contains the `proxy_toggle.sh` script designed to help users quickly toggle proxy settings on and off in a Windows Subsystem for Linux (WSL) environment.
 This script adjusts proxy settings for various development tools and system settings, ensuring easy switching between different networking environments like home and office.